The 12 Days of Christine: Reception

 "The 12 Days of Christine" was extremely well received by television critics.
 It was awarded five out of five stars by Billen (The Times) and Wilson (Daily Telegraph), who, respectively, called it a "masterpiece" and "a quiet elegy, terse and polished, in many ways perfect".
-Comedy critic Bruce Dessau said he could not "speak highly enough of this episode", while McDowall (The Herald and The National) said it was the "best thing [she had] seen all year", and "surely the best thing the ingenious Shearsmith and Pemberton have done".
+The comedy critic Bruce Dessau said he could not "speak highly enough of this episode", while McDowall (The Herald and The National) said it was the "best thing [she had] seen all year", and "surely the best thing the ingenious Shearsmith and Pemberton have done".
 Bennion (The Independent) finished his review of the episode by saying that Inside No. 9 was "one of the best pieces of British television in years", and, in a review in i, the episode was described as "unmissably good".
 After the conclusion of the second series, Victoria Segal and Julia Raeside, writing in The Sunday Times, described "The 12 Days of Christine" as "emotionally affecting and brilliantly crafted", highlighting it as the strongest episode in the series.

 David Chater, writing in The Times, said "The 12 Days of Christine" was "not quite perfect", as the "spooky" elements suggested that the writers "may have spent more time with The League of Gentlemen and Psychoville than is strictly healthy".
 Nonetheless, he felt that "the episode is a distillation of accurate observation that says more about the hope, messiness and disappointment of life in half an hour than most dramas say over an entire series".
 There was, he thought, "something infinitely poignant" about the way the episode showed the difference between what could have been and what was.